Estimated reading time: ( words)

 Consult with TeachingSupport@umn.edu if you’re unsure whether an application or feature you’d like to use is accessible.

 Hyperlinks are accessible only when they are actually active and lead to the intended page.
-Ensure that all the links in your course website and materials are descriptive [link to hypertext basic skill], active and working properly.
+Ensure that all the links in your course website and materials are descriptive, active and working properly.

 Audience response technologies like clickers can create barriers due to the dexterity required to use them and to the time constraint.
 Some students may need more time to read and process the questions, and tight time windows for responses can cause unnecessary stress.

 - give options for participation points so that students who are unable to participate in a specific way (such as with a clicker) can still earn full points.

 - provide opportunities to submit responses via either the clicker device or the Moodle site.